 Gamers tend to be very loyal to their medium of choice and are often very closed-minded about the other option.
 The reality is that both PC gaming and console gaming have pros and cons, and most people would benefit from playing both.
-However, if you’re relatively new to gaming and can only choose one option, things become a bit more complicated.
+However, things become more complicated if you’re relatively new to gaming and can only choose one option.
 Let’s take a closer look at whether PC gaming or console gaming would be your best option.

 PC Gaming is More Versatile